janishar/mit-deep-learning-book-pdf/README.md

 # MIT Deep Learning Book (beautiful and flowless PDF version)
 MIT Deep Learning Book in PDF format (complete and parts) by Ian Goodfellow, Yoshua Bengio and Aaron Courville.

+# If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v:

 # Deep Learning
 An MIT Press book
 Ian Goodfellow and Yoshua Bengio and Aaron Courville